scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** instant

 Speak a word and command a creature to die.
-Make a spellcasting roll, with criticals counting as 3 successes.
-If the target creature has less wounds than you have successes the creature instantly dies.
+Make a spellcasting roll against the creatures Stamina save, adding 3 successes if the creature is hurt.
+On success the creature takes a wound in damage for each success in your roll.
+This damage does not have a type and is unblockable.

-Add 3 superior dice when cast at 10th level.
+Add 7 successes instead of 3 if the creature is hurt when cast at 10th level.

 #### Seal
 *9th level*